Blog

 Remember that.
 Embrace it.
 Leverage it.

-Your main goal should be to teach your readers how to solve their problem.
+Your main goal should be to teach your readers how to solve their problems.

 If readers are trying to fix a drywall, they shouldn’t walk away with the definition of what a drywall is - they should walk away knowing exactly what to do after reading your content.